 Belfast Metropolitan College (Data Controller) values the relationships with all students, staff and stakeholders and this notice explains how the College collects, processes and manages your personal data.
-The College will process all personal data in compliance with the Data Protection Act 2018 for the purpose of providing you with a service you have requested and to meet our statutory obligations.
+The College will process all personal data in compliance with the General Data Protection Regulations (GDPR) and the Data Protection Act 2018 for the purpose of providing you with a service you have requested and to meet our statutory obligations.
 We will never ask for information that is unnecessary to deliver this service.

-Belfast Metropolitan College is the Data Controller registered with the Information Commissioner Office (ICO) and is responsible under the Data Protection Act 2018 for the personal data that you submit to us.
+Belfast Metropolitan College is the Data Controller registered with the Information Commissioner Office (ICO) and is responsible under GDPR and the Data Protection Act 2018 for the personal data that you submit to us.

 The College’s registration reference number with ICO is Z5387979.